Frequently Asked Questions

 - What do you look for in an applicant?

-- We look for applicants who are intelligent, well-prepared, and motivated to contribute important insights to the field of marketing.
-Your academic history and test scores help us judge your intelligence.
-Your transcripts allow us to judge your level of preparation for our program.
-And your statement of purpose and letters of recommendation will ideally speak to all three criteria.
+- We look for applicants who are smart, well-prepared, research-focused, and motivated to contribute important insights to the field of marketing.
+Your academic history, test scores, and transcripts allow us to judge your level of preparation for our program.
+Your statement of purpose and letters of recommendation will ideally speak to all these criteria and help to determine if you and the department are a good fit.

 - How do I apply?